martinlugton/martinlugton.github.io/_posts/2014-11-01-Why I disagree with GamerGate.md

 Gamergaters have attempted to punish sites that they disagree with, by acting to remove their advertising revenue.
 As a result of Operation Disrespectful Nod, Gamasutra lost advertising from Intel; Gawker lost advertising BMW, Mercedes (later reinstated, I believe) and Adobe.

-If GamerGaters are unhappy that the press is not sufficiently independent and principled, attempting to influence publications by lobbying advertisers to&nbsp;withdraw their adverts seems like an odd move.
+If GamerGaters are unhappy that the press is not sufficiently independent and principled, attempting to influence publications by lobbying advertisers to withdraw their adverts seems like an odd move.
 The aim of Operation Disrespectful Nod appears to be to make the press less independent and to intimidate journalists who hold opinions that GamerGate supporters disagree with.
 In other words, this course of action suggests that GamerGate is opposed to ethics in games journalism.

 I want to look at sexism now, as it’s a dominant theme of GamerGate.